Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Chiral SO(4)-DW and degenerate SC at

-where the site index has been omitted.
-One can easily check $\left[\hat {P},\ \hat {H}\right]=0$ from Eq. \eqref{interaction} (set $J_H=0$) and Eq. \eqref{unitary_symmetry}.
-A consequence of this symmetry is that it maps an inter-valley CDW order to the $z$-component of an inter-valley SDW (abbreviated as the z-SDW) one with the same wave vector $\bm{Q}$ and form factor $\xi_{v_1v_2}(\bm Q)$, i.e.,
+One can easily check $\left[\hat {P},\ \hat {H}\right]=0$ from Eq. \eqref{H_Hubbard} (set $J_H=0$) and Eq. \eqref{unitary_symmetry}.
+A consequence of this symmetry is that it maps an inter-valley VDW order to the $z$-component of an inter-valley SDW (abbreviated as the z-SDW) one with the same wave vector $\bm{Q}$ and form factor $\xi_{v_1v_2}(\bm Q)$, i.e.,

 which satisfy

 Here the inter-valley condition for the DW orders requires

 One can easily check Eq. \eqref{mapDW} by using Eq. \eqref{unitary_symmetry} and Eq. \eqref{inter_valley_xi}.